Once you have a shortlist of candidates, time spent preparing for the interview stage is essential.

 Asking about scenarios that may involve additional pressure gives an insight into how the candidate handles stress or a heavy workload.
 It also gives them an opportunity to show their ability to prioritise and multitask.

-Employees with high emotional intelligence are more likely to be successful.
+Employees with high emotional intelligence are more likely to be successful in management consultancy.
 In the main, they will excel in social interactions.
 They have a greater level of empathy, better understanding of the motivations of others and higher self-awareness than their emotionally less intelligent peers.
-Generally employees with emotional intelligence are adept at working with others: they are flexible, responsive and react appropriately to the emotions of other people.
+Generally, employees with emotional intelligence are adept at working with others: they are flexible, responsive and react appropriately to the emotions of other people.

 In an interview situation, identifying emotional intelligence does not entirely come down to instinct.